Dealing with Conflict on Campus

-Join us on January 24, 2024 when our expert presenters – Grant Azdell, Vice President for Student Affairs and Dean of Students at Randolph-Macon College and Tony Callisto, recently retired Senior Vice President for Safety & Chief Law Enforcement Officer for Syracuse University and the principal consultant with Callisto Consulting – will guide you through this critical free speech and safety topic and discuss ways to implement a collaborative team approach to strategic and tactical protest and demonstration management.
+Our expert presenters – Grant Azdell, Vice President for Student Affairs and Dean of Students at Randolph-Macon College and Tony Callisto, recently retired Senior Vice President for Safety & Chief Law Enforcement Officer for Syracuse University and the principal consultant with Callisto Consulting – guide you through this critical free speech and safety topic and discuss ways to implement a collaborative team approach to strategic and tactical protest and demonstration management.

 While most campus police agencies are trained in responding to demonstrations and protests in a reactive way, an inclusive and collaborative proactive approach to the likelihood of campus protest and demonstration, in partnership with student affairs, academics and other campus units, is both tactically and strategically beneficial.
 Plan and implement a team approach to managing protest and demonstration for your campus in a strategic and tactical way.

 Gain crucial, actionable takeaways that will help you:

 - Instill confidence that your campus can assess and manage protest and demonstration activity and minimize the likelihood of mass violence.

 - Create a plan – with a well-trained interdisciplinary team, a proactive communications and interaction strategy, and tactical response – to support peaceful protests, while minimizing the likelihood of violent protest and major campus disruption.